handcrafted custom-made jewellery

 No matter where you are in the world, you can work directly with Wendy and together develop your ideas until you are wearing your piece of ‘perfection’.

-Contact Wendy to have your jewellery personally designed and handmade
+Contact Wendy to personally design your custom made jewellery

 Lifelong Creative Journey

 Wendy Manzo’s jewellery designs are defined by the clear, clean, simple aesthetics of excellent-cut gemstones and the meticulous delicate balance of master-crafted pieces.
 And no wonder, Wendy grew up enveloped by beautiful jewellery.
 She could not help but define ‘beauty’ as the translucent purity of colour in natural gemstones and the perfection of minuscule details in handcrafted gold.